kemimikeni/kemimikeni.github.io/README.md

 To Let a Good Thing Die is the second studio album from singer-songwriter Bruno Major, and was released on June 5, 2020 via Harbour and AWAL Recordings.

 “This is not a concept album by any stretch of the imagination.
 It’s really a musical diary of where I’m at, at the moment.
 It’s a collection of songs I’m very proud of, but in terms of the subject matter, I don’t conceive them to be conceptually aligned too much.
-There are certain themes that run through it–just ‘cause that’s what I think about all the fuckin’ time.
+There are certain themes that run through it–just ‘cause that’s what I think about all the time.
 Like, why am I here?
 What the fuck is going on?
 Why do I love this person?
 Why do they love me?
 Am I a nice person?
 I dunno.
 All of the things that are just going through my head all the time, that’s the theme.“

 ![Facade](https://shop.darksiderecords.com/cdn/shop/files/71tW5aj2M9L._AC_UY218.jpg?v=1698703567)